-15. Fox Chase Lorimer Trail
+Priority 14: Fox Chase Lorimer Trail

-The Fox Chase Lorimer Trail is a conceptual alignment along an unused SEPTA rail right-of-way that connects to an exciting trail, the Lorimer Trail, in Montgomery County.
+The Fox Chase Lorimer Trail is a conceptual alignment along an unused SEPTA rail right-of-way that connects to an existing trail, the Lorimer Trail, in Montgomery County.
 The Lorimer Trail, in turn, connects to the Pennypack Trail.
-Extending the Lorimer Trail into Philadelphia and directly to the Fox Chase SEPTA station would expand commuting options for SEPTA users, enable Fox Chase and adjacent neighborhoods to access the Pennypack Trail without driving to the Pine Road entrance.
-In preliminary general discussions with SEPTA, they are amenable to a rail to trail conversion.
+Extending the Lorimer Trail into Philadelphia and directly to the Fox Chase SEPTA station would expand commuting options for SEPTA users, and enable Fox Chase and adjacent neighborhoods to access the Pennypack Trail without driving to the Pine Road entrance.
+Montgomery County is working on the project with SEPTA and the Philadelphia Water Department.
+In preliminary general discussions, SEPTA stated that they are amenable to a rail to trail conversion in this location.
 The project scored low in project status because it is only a concept at this time.

-The project scored in the mid-range in demand because it is close to a high use transit station, in an area of high pedestrian commuting, and would fill a gap in the Walkable Access to Public Open Space map.
+The project scored in the mid-range in demand because it is close to a high-use transit station, in an area of high pedestrian commuting, and would fill a gap in the Walkable Access to Public Open Space map.

-The project scored low in connectivity because it is an extension of a minor trail, but it would complete a gap in and support the bicycle and pedestrian networks and serve as a feeder to a major trail, the Lorimer and Pennypack Trails.
+The project scored low in connectivity because it is an extension of a minor trail, but it would complete a gap in and support the bicycle and pedestrian networks and serve as a feeder to major trails, the Lorimer and Pennypack Trails.

-The project scored low in feasibility because land ownership is not secured for a trail use and no stewardship group is identified for the project.
+The project scored low in feasibility because land ownership is not secured for trail use and no stewardship group is identified for the project.